jj09/jj09.github.io/_posts/2023-08-20-chatgpt-for-your-data.md

 I got the best result by using [nous-hermes-13b.ggmlv3.q4_0.bin](https://huggingface.co/TheBloke/Nous-Hermes-13B-GGML/blob/main/nous-hermes-13b.ggmlv3.q4_0.bin) model.
 It's 7.32GB, while default [ggml-gpt4all-j-v1.3-groovy.bin](https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin) is 3.79GB, but it produces much better results.

+The tradeoff of running models locally is speed.
+OpenAI models are deployed in the cloud and run on super fast GPUs.
+One query, on my local machine (MacBook M1), takes between 10 and 30 seconds!
+Of course, you can deploy open-source models to the cloud and run your apps on GPUs, but then you have to pay for it.

+The big advantage is full control of your end-to-end flow.
+If OpenAI decides to close its API, or drastically increase price, there is very little you can do about it.
+Running open-source models in the cloud puts only one constraint on you: the cloud provider's cost and their environment.
+These change much less often.

 <h3>Fine tunning LLM</h3>

 Another option to build a "ChatGPT for your data" is through Fine-tuning.
 It involves taking a pre-trained large language model (LLM) and adapting it to comprehend and respond to specific questions related to your dataset.
 By further training the model on a narrower dataset containing questions and answers relevant to your domain, you can enhance its ability to provide accurate and contextually relevant responses.